Photos To Disk overview

 See Export steps for further details.

-The backup feature is used to keep a well-structured copy of your entire Photo Library in a non-proprietary format (a future-proof set of files and folders).
+The is used to keep a well-structured copy of your entire Photo Library in a non-proprietary format (a future-proof set of files and folders).

 Once you have defined your Backup Folder, updating your backup with your most recent photos and videos simply requires a click on one of the "Backup" buttons.